 When juvenile lifers were sentenced decades ago, there was no basis for a court to consider mitigation.
 LWOP is a mandatory sentence in Pennsylvania for all first- and second-degree murders.
-Even if a judge, or jury, believes a defendant does not deserve life with no possibility of parole, there is no discretion or individualized sentencing possible under the law.
+Even if a judge, or jury, 18 believes a defendant does not deserve life with no possibility of parole, there is no discretion or individualized sentencing possible under the law.

-Juvenile lifers were granted a reprieve because of Miller and Montgomery, and, in Pennsylvania, 469 juvenile lifers have been resentenced at hearings where they have been able to present mitigation and evidence of their rehabilitation.
+Juvenile lifers were granted a reprieve because of Miller and Montgomery, and, in Pennsylvania, 497 juvenile lifers have been resentenced at hearings where they have been able to present mitigation and evidence of their rehabilitation.
 Very few (just over 1 percent) received a sentence of LWOP after resentencing when the sentencing court had discretion to give something less.
-But those who were 18 and
+But those who were 18 and older at the time of their crimes will never have the opportunity to present mitigating circumstances nor evidence of their reform and rehabilitation while incarcerated.

-&lt;sup>17 It has been found that most jurors do not understand that a life sentence means no parole.
+Most jurors do not understand that a life sentence means no parole.
 JSGC Report, supra, at 149.
 In death penalty cases, "almost 75% of the jurors estimated that life-sentenced prisoners would be paroled or otherwise released" and that "the median estimate for how long someone usually spends in prison if they don't get death" varied from fifteen to twenty-five years.
 Id. at 149-50.